sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

  -e SAKULI_LICENSE_KEY="${SAKULI_LICENSE_KEY}"
 {{</highlight>}}

-Now you need to expose your service, to make it available outside your cluster.
+Once completed, the service has to be exposed to make available from outside the cluster.

 {{<highlight bash>}}
 oc expose svc/sakuli-dashboard